cilium/cilium.io/src/posts/2026-05-24-understanding-kubernetes-microsegmentation/index.md

 Cilium maintains a map across the cluster that links every IP address to its current Numeric Identity.
 When a packet is sent, Cilium stamps the packet with this identity.
 ![Identity Table](./images/identity-table.png)

+_Figure 2.
+The Cilium Identity Table.
+This diagram shows how Cilium uses a central Key-Value store to map workload labels to unique numeric identities, sharing this cluster-wide mapping across individual nodes for identity-aware networking._

 ### iii) O(1) Efficiency in the eBPF Datapath

 The eBPF datapath achieves high-speed enforcement by performing lookups in kernel-level eBPF maps, which function like high-performance hash tables.
 In legacy systems, as you add more pods, the firewall has to check more rules (this is known as O(n) complexity).
 With Cilium and eBPF, security enforcement happens in constant time, or O(1).